Runtime Prevention

 What is Runtime Prevention?

-How does Runtime Prevention stop malicious code execution?
+How does Runtime Prevention stop exploits?

 Does Runtime Prevention require a known CVE?